Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Open questions and future directions

 \subsubsection{Interactions of low-energy cosmic rays with molecular clouds}

 Realistic modeling of the CR spectrum in small-scale ISM simulations enables us to quantify the variability and time evolution of CR ionization by low-energy CRs (Section~\ref{CR_ionization}).
 One of the key challenges is to formulate a self-consistent theory capable of predicting energy-dependent penetration of molecular clouds by low-energy CRs.
 Most current models tend to significantly underpredict CR ionization rates compared to observations even under the most optimistic scenario of free-streaming CRs that penetrate deep into the clouds without significant scattering.
-Addressing this problem will not only help to improve our understanding of the impact of CR ionization on the chemistry and dust formation but will also allow us to study and quantify the ambipolar diffusion rate in low-ionization regions and proto-planetary disks.
+In other words, current models fail to self-consistently link the low-energy (2--10 MeV) proton spectrum to the CR proton spectrum at energies exceeding several GeV.
+Possible solutions to this challenge include refining models of CR transport and magnetic confinement of CRs to regions that dominate the observables of CR ionization, as well as considering models with the additional presence of low-energy CR sources internal to the molecular clouds such as shocks associated with protostellar jets.
+Addressing these problems will not only help to improve our understanding of the impact of CR ionization on the chemistry and dust formation but will also allow us to study and quantify the ambipolar diffusion rate in low-ionization regions and proto-planetary disks.